ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 * what are the properties of a "box" exactly?
   (from what I gather `Box[message](A->B)` encrypts `message` so that only A and B can read it, and A reader may verify it if they have B's pubkey?)

+### ipfs's secure channel

+[ipfs](http://ipfs.io) contains a simple secure channel protocol.
+It encrypts the content of the session with forward secrecy, prevents replay and man-in-the-middle attacks.
+It does leak some metadata: the keys that are communicating are shared in plaintext, and thus a passive evesdropper can see who is talking to who.
+The protocol is symmetrical, so there is no difference between the client and server messages.

+### dramatization of ipfs-secure-channel connection

+Alice and Bob (simultaniously): Hi, I am <Alice,Bob>.
+I speak <ciphers,key-exchange,hashes>. <random number>
+> Alice and Bob both open with a packet containing their public key, a nonce, and the cipher suite they support.
+> Alice and Bob both select the cryptographic functions to use (key-exchange, hash, cipher) by hash(Alice's nonce + Bob's key) and comparing that to hash(Bob's nonce + Alice's key).
+Although the hash function used by the protocol is negotiated, at this point it uses a hard coded hash (sha256).
+Also, ipfs encodes hashes as [multihash](https://github.com/jbenet/multihash), which start with an identifier and then a length.
+These are bytewise compared, and that determines who's cipher suite has preference.
+(It seems the intention here is to ensure that cipher suite selection is fair.
+Forcing the ciphersuite could lead to some attacks, such as a downgrade attack.
+However, it is fairly easy, if Alice knows she is contacting Bob, to mine for a nonce such that hash(Bob's key, nonce) is very high, and thus likely to win the cipher selection)
+> (Personally, I feel having a ciphersuit selection process at all is troublesome, and express my thoughts about it in the [original pull request](https://github.com/ipfs/go-ipfs/pull/34))

+Alice and Bob (simultaniously): you said X, and I said Y, and here is my key exchange <signed, Alice/Bob>

+> Alice and Bob now send a DiffieHelman key, and a signature.
+Alice's signature is: `sign(Alice's hello + Bob's hello + Alice's DH key)`.
+Bob's is `sign(Bob's hello + Alice's hello + Bob's DH key)`.

+>When Alice and Bob receive the other's key, they know whether or not they are _really_ talking to Alice/Bob.
+> Since Alice and Bob sign not just their DH key, but also (indirectly) each other's nonces then replay attacks and man-in-the-middle attacks are impossible.
+An attacker could replay the hello message, but since the exchange packet depends on the other's hello packet, and contains an unpredictable nonce, then a replayed exchange packet will be invalid.
+Also, _assuming that the client (caller) knew which server (answerer) they intended to contact, and abort the connection if an unexpected peer responds_ then a man-in-the-middle attack is not possible either.
+A man in the middle could present a new key, appearing to the server to be a different peer, but the client was expecting to contact a specific server, and aborts the channel before sending anything more.

+> If Alice and Bob are satisfied they are talking to the correct peer, they initialize the encryption.

+Alice and Bob (simultaniously): here is the random number you gave me.

+> Alice and Bob both send back the the nonce the other sent to them.
+This confirms they are authorized with the other peer, and can now begin secure communication.
+(NOTE: this means that the first nonce.length bytes of the ciphertext are a [high entropy] plaintext known to an eavesdropper) I don't think there is any special reason to send the nonce back, it might as well be the string "ACCESS GRANTED" (unless I am mistaken?)

 ### Further Reading

 * [curvecp website](http://curvecp.org)